 You can use an 18” wide butcher paper if the meat is not cut up in huge portions.
 Look for 40-pound paper that is at least 18 inches wide.

-However, 24 inches wide is preferable.
+However, if you’re planning to sell BBQ from home and want to work with large batches, 24 inches wide is preferable.
 It costs a little more, but wrapping briskets with broader paper is simpler.
 On one side, you want uncoated paper with no wax or plastic.

 Now let’s find out how you should roll your brisket.

 Two broad pieces of butcher paper, four times the width of your brisket, are required for the wrap.
 For this reason, we recommend the 24-inch wide butcher paper.
 One piece of paper should be placed on your workspace with the long side parallel to you.

 Place the second layer on top, with roughly half of its width overlapped.
 Place the brisket, display-side up, lengthwise over the paper, approximately one foot from the bottom border.
 Spray the brisket one final time if it needs it, and then lightly sprinkle the outside of the wrap for good measure.

 Once you’re done, make sure to smoke the brisket properly.
 We don’t want that juicy yummy meat to go to waste.

 You might have many queries about butcher paper.
 Sometimes you may have read different articles about butcher paper to properly cook briskets.
 However, what people don’t realize is there are different types of butcher papers.

 Packing briskets with larger paper is easier, however, it costs a bit more.

 If you don’t know all the types that exist, you might choose the wrong paper.
 So, let’s find out